Handbook for Undergraduate Students

 The secret is that changing options is not difficult, so today pick the one that best seems to fulfill your goals.
 This will give your time during your first year to visit individually with an advisor and determine if you should stick with that choice or change your mind.

-No, if you decide to switch options, you go to the Departmental Office in 513 Leon Johnson and fill out a Change of Majors card.
+No, if you decide to switch options, you go to the office in 513 Leon Johnson and fill out a Change of Majors card.
 It takes about 5 minutes.
-If you make the decision to choose a major in another department, you may pick up the card in our departmental office and then take it to the departmental office for the new major.
+If you make the decision to choose a major in different department, you may pick up the card in our office and then take it to the departmental office for the new major.

 "I have Advanced Placement (AP) credit for English (640 for the Verbal SAT and 28 for the equivalent ACT portion)."